yididiyan/ccgpfa/README.md

 ## ccGPFA
-The repository contains an implementation for "Conditionally-Conjugate Gaussian Process Factor Analysis for Spike Count Data via Data Augmentation" (Under review).
+The repository contains an implementation for "Conditionally-Conjugate Gaussian Process Factor Analysis for Spike Count Data via Data Augmentation" (To appear at ICML 2024).